rust-lang/book/nostarch/chapter10.md

 requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.

-Annotating lifetimes is not even a concept most other programming languages have, so this is going to feel unfamiliar.
+Annotating lifetimes is not a concept most other programming languages have, so this is going to feel unfamiliar.
 Although we won’t cover lifetimes in their entirety in this chapter, we’ll discuss common ways you might encounter lifetime syntax so you can get comfortable with the concept.

 ### Preventing Dangling References with Lifetimes